When you introduce money, politics, or religion as a topic of conversation, you venture into the intimate.

 Some people can blend into any crowd, and mingle with any kind of person.
 They tend to avoid taboo subjects, as a rule, and you can’t really tell what their position is on anything, because they can argue any side to keep the conversation going.

 Others have tightly defined tribes, and don’t spend much time with anyone outside of their circles, because they discuss taboo subjects freely and openly among their own – and naturally filter out those who are not their own.

 I prefer to blend into any crowd, so my taboos are generally kept quiet.
-I have lots of secrets, and stories I’m not yet ready to tell, so my theological positions and my political affiliations are kept mostly out of my conversations, and off my blog.
+I have lots of secrets, and stories I’m not yet ready to tell.
+Until recently, my theological positions and my political affiliations have been kept (mostly) out of my conversations, and off my blog.